Using the CONCAT function to create custom data labels for an Excel chart

 3) the text that separates the value and the date, again with spaces at the start and end of the string, and

-4) the formatted date created using the TEXT function that allows you to create a text string from a number or date in a specified format (learn more about the different format codes here).
+4) the formatted date created using the TEXT function that allows you to create a text string from a number or date in a specified format (learn more about the different format codes here and see many examples in this article).

 No label: If the value in the cell is not the maximum value, a null value is entered as the label value.